MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2023-02-01-azure-cost-management.md

 ![Azure Cost Management Portal](/assets/img/azure-cost-analysis.png)

-I don't typically find this view particularly useful, because a lot of cloud costs are consumption based they are rarely fixed and linear.
-I prefer the Daily Cost view (click View > Daily Costs) this shows you the last 30 days of cost per day, and then groups those costs by Resource Group.
-Note that it will show you the top 10 most expensive Resource Groups and then will group all others under an entry named "Other".
+You or may not find this view particularly useful, because a lot of cloud costs are consumption based they are rarely fixed and linear.
+Switching to the Daily Cost view (click View > Daily Costs) can often be more informative as it shows you the last 30 days (or period of your choice) of cost per day, and then groups those costs by Resource Group.
+Note that the chart view will only show you the top 10 most expensive Resource Groups and then will group all others under an entry named "Other", which you can click on to drill into.

 From the Daily Cost view you can get an immediate sense of where you most expensive resources are and how your costs fluctuate on a day to day basis.
 You can click on the graph to filter for specific Resource Groups.
 You can then change the "Group By" option to be "Resource", to see which specific resources are the most expensive within that Resource Group.